Information you need when applying for FEMA aid

 Jobs and benefits

-Disaster unemployment insurance (DUA) – If you lost work because of a disaster, you may qualify.
-Get details on eligibility and claims from the Department of Labor.
+Disaster unemployment assistance (DUA) – If you lost work because of a disaster, you may qualify.

-Employee benefits assistance – Answer about health coverage and retirement benefits.
+Employee Benefits Security Administration – Get answers about health coverage and retirement benefits.
 Submit complaints about denial of benefits or report a problem with a plan.
-Call 1-866-444-3272 for a benefit advisor.
+Call 1-866-444-3272 for a benefits advisor.

 - State Bar of Texas – 1-800-504-7030 – Toll-free legal hotline that helps people find answers to basic legal questions and locate recovery resources in the wake of a disaster.
 The hotline is answered in English, Spanish, and Vietnamese and directly connects callers with legal aid providers in their area.